 The Philadelphia Story is a witty comedy about Tracy Lord, a wealthy socialite who learns the truth about herself when her ex-husband and a tabloid reporter turn up just before her wedding to a self-made millionaire.
 Hepburn backed the play on Broadway, where it opened on March 28, 1939 and ran for more than a year.

-At the time, Hepburn was dating Howard Hughes, who wanted to marry her.
+At the time, Hepburn dated Howard Hughes, who wanted to marry her.
 He was rich, adventurous and interesting, and she liked him.
-But she’d been married briefly once, and didn’t intend to get married again.
+But after one failed marriage, she didn’t intend to get married again.

 “Sometimes I wonder if men and women really suit each other,” she said.
 “Perhaps they should live next door and just visit now and then.”

-The Philadelphia Story’s success on Broadway drew film studio interest, but not in casting Hepburn.
-Hughes felt strongly that she couldn’t lose the part that was tailor-made for her.
+The Philadelphia Story’s success on Broadway drew interest from film studios, but not in casting Hepburn.
+Hughes felt strongly that she couldn’t lose the part of Tracy Lord tailor-made for her.
 He advised her to buy the film rights.
 She hesitated, unsure she could raise the money quickly enough.
 Hughes bought them for her – for $30,000.

 Hepburn turned around and sold the rights to Louis B. Mayer for $250,000 and veto power over cast, screenwriter, producer and director.
 When Clark Gable and Spencer Tracy weren’t available, she settled on Cary Grant and Jimmy Stewart.
 The film was a box office hit.
 It was also nominated for six Academy Awards and won two, one for Jimmy Stewart and one for screenwriter Donald Ogden Stewart.